lagerdata/demo-nucleo-f334r8/README.md

 `lager devenv delete` This deletes the current development environment
 `lager devenv create` This creates a new development environment.
 This will instruct users to choose a development environment image (e.g. cortex-m, stm32, ti, etc), where to mount their project in the docker container, and what shell type to use.
 For this project the default settings are OK.
-*Note: Search "lagerdata" on hub.docker.com to view other development environments supported by Lager*
+*Note: Go to https://hub.docker.com/u/lagerdata to view other development environments supported by Lager*

 To create a new build command run:
 `lager exec --command "user defined build command" --save-as user-defined-shortcut `